greengooscenario/sortInlineTable/README.md

 # Author and Copyright
-sortinlinetable is (C) 2017-2024 Matthias Jacobs.
+sortInlineTable is (C) 2017-2024 Matthias Jacobs.

 It is licensed under GPL v3.0, or any later version at your discretion.
 See file LICENSE for further information.